RESEARCH STARTER

 Despite fears surrounding its venomous sting, experts assert that the Asian giant hornet does not pose a significant threat to humans, although it can be lethal in rare cases, particularly in Japan, where fatalities occur annually from stings.
 The hornets build their nests underground or in hollow trees, making them difficult to locate and eradicate.
 Control efforts in North America have included the use of traps and tracking technologies to manage their populations, and there have been no significant sightings in the U.S. since 2021.
 Interestingly, honeybees have developed defensive behaviors against these hornets, demonstrating the complex interactions within ecosystems.

 The Asian giant hornet (Vespa mandarinia) is the largest hornet in the world.
 While native to Eastern Asia, its nests were discovered in northwestern Washington State and British Columbia in 2019.
-Since then, several additional Asian giant hornet nests have been eradicated, causing entomologists to fear that the ferocious hornets may be established in these areas.
+Since then, several additional Asian giant hornet nests have been eradicated, through entomologists initially feared the hornets might become established in these areas.
 The Asian giant hornet was dubbed the “murder hornet” in a New York Times article because the predatory hornet viciously attacks and kills honeybees, quickly annihilating their colonies.
-Experts contend that Asian giant hornets pose no significant threat to humans.
-However, up to fifty people in Japan die each year after being stung.
+Experts contend that Asian giant hornets are not typically aggressive toward humans but can pose serious risks when disturbed or when multiple stings occur.
+Ten to thirty people in Japan die each year after being stung.

 Background

 The Asian giant hornet is native to the temperate and tropical areas of eastern Asia, which includes the mountainous parts of Japan along with China, India, and Sri Lanka.
-The Asian giant hornet has also been found in far eastern areas of Russia.
-Known for its enormous size and distinctive coloring, the hornet’s body is nearly 2-inch (5-centimeter) long and its wingspan is about 3 inches (7.6 centimeters).
-It has a 0.25-inch long stinger filled with strong venom.
+The Asian giant hornet has also been found in the far eastern areas of Russia.
+Known for its enormous size and distinctive coloring, the hornet’s body is nearly 2 inches (5 centimeters) long and its wingspan is about 3 inches (7.6 centimeters).
+It has a 0.25-inch-long stinger filled with strong venom.
 Asian giant hornets have a yellow head, a black thorax, a yellow-and-black striped abdomen, and gray wings.

 Asian giant hornets build their nests underground, usually in an abandoned rodent burrow, which makes the nests difficult to find and destroy.
 More rarely, these hornets build a nest in a hollow tree trunk.
 A nest can house more than three hundred hornets.

-Asian giant hornets live only two to five weeks, although queens may live up to one year.
+Worker Asian giant hornets typically live for several weeks, although queens may live up to a year or longer under favorable conditions.
 Each nest produces at least one new queen each year but may produce hundreds.
 Queens hibernate, or overwinter, in soil until spring.
 When they awaken, they forage.
 They then search for a suitable nesting site, lay eggs, and care for the young.
 Some of these eggs produce female workers.
-Once they mature, they take over the duties of finding food for the colony and caring for young bees.
-Around December, drones leave the hive with a new queen.
+Once they mature, they take over the duties of finding food for the colony and caring for young hornets.
+Around December, drones leave the nest with a new queen.
 They mate with her and die.
 Then the cycle repeats.

 Overview